SarahFee/fsi-parametric-demo/README.md

 * Donors can adjust without creating collapse
 * Funding becomes as predictable as crisis models

-SolferinTech is not about replacing aid.
+SolferinsTech is not about replacing aid.
 It’s about giving it a safety net.